Ask the City Manager

 My questions are in regards to the new Public Works Facility you are proposing to build: #1 Would it be less expensive to build the new Public Works Facility on the Parker Rd Property rather than on the current property it is slated to built on? #2 The estimate for the building is 35 to 55 million that is a broad range.
 It is also very expensive relative size of West Linn, why is the cost so substantial?
 Especially when you take into account the Lake Oswego Rec & Aquatic Center cost 46 Million.
 I would like a faster non-video response.

-Karen asked 29 days ago
+Karen asked about 1 year ago

 Hi Karen, thanks for this question!
 A few things to note: